Perspectives for grey giants

 Alternative income

-Due to the national logging stop, many elephants will be “unemployed” in the near future.
-Together with the elephant owners, we are developing income alternatives to the hard and environmentally damaging logging work.
+Due to the national logging freeze, many elephants will be “unemployed” in the near future.
+Together with the elephant owners, we develop alternatives to the hard and environmentally damaging logging work and alternative income opportunities.

 Conflict avoidance